James Wilson gravestone

 Mrs. Frank Smith was 58 years old.
 She had one son Eugene, 24 years of age, who lived with his parents.
 The murdered woman’s husband, Frank Smith, is about 64 years old and wealthy farmer.

 The assault, which has now become murder, was committed Monday noon.
 The weapon used was a single-tree.
 The tug-hook and a nail in the end of the hickory stick cut deep gashes in the woman’s scalp and the wood crushed the side of the skull caused Mrs. Smith to be unconscious most of the time and so disordered the nervous centers that she was a no time able to speak.

 The injured woman was found by her son late in the afternoon.
 The husband was away on a business deal at the time and was summoned to the house by telephone.
 Sheriff Gilian, of Seward, was immediately notified, and Detective Malone sent his dogs, in charge of ‘Jack” Fouts, to the farm, where they rendered excellent service but developed clues that puzzled the officials.

 With Mrs. Smith’s death, the murderous assault takes on a deeper shade of mystery.
 With the determination of the officials to make no arrest until after the inquest, it is thought that some facts have been had that will produce an entirely different appearance in the case.
 The officials have not, so far as know, changed their ideas in regard to the identity of the person committing the assault.”

-- Mathew Wilson born about 1853; died December 23, 1860 (See section pertaining to Mathew Wilson buried in the Fort Hill Cemetery)
+- Mathew Wilson born about 1853 in Illinois; died December 23, 1860 (See section pertaining to Mathew Wilson buried in the Fort Hill Cemetery)

 “Mrs. Orpha Wilcox